azuredevops619/MCW-Intelligent-analytics/Hands-on-lab/HOL-step-by-step-Intelligent-analytics.md

 ### Task 2: Create Logic App

-In this task, you will create a new Logic App, which will use the Twilio connector to send SMS notifications to guests and hotel employees.
+In this task, you will create a new Logic App, which will use the Twilio connector to send SMS notifications to hotel guest services employees.

-1. In the Azure portal, select **+Create a resource**, enter "logic app" into the Search the Marketplace box, select **Logic App** from the results, and then select **Create**.
+1. In the [Azure portal](https://portal.azure.com), select **+Create a resource**, enter "logic app" into the Search the Marketplace box, select **Logic App** from the results, and then select **Create**.

     ![In the Azure portal, + Create a resource is highlighted in the navigation pane, "logic app" is entered into the Search the Marketplace box, and Logic App is in the results.](./media/create-resource-logic-app.png "Create Logic App")

 2. In the **Create logic app** blade, enter the following:

-    - **Name:** Enter awt-notifications
+    - **Name**: Enter awt-notifications

-    - **Subscription:** Select the subscription you are using for this hands-on lab
+    - **Subscription**: Select the subscription you are using for this hands-on lab

-    - **Resource group:** Select **Use existing** and choose the **hands-on-lab-SUFFIX** resource group
+    - **Resource group**: Select **Use existing** and choose the **hands-on-lab-SUFFIX** resource group

-    - **Location:** Select the location you are using for resources in this hands-on lab
+    - **Location**: Select the location you are using for resources in this hands-on lab

     - **Log Analytics**: Select Off

         ![The information above is entered on the Create logic app blade.](./media/logic-app-create.png "Logic App blade")

-3. Select **Create** to provision the new Logic App
+3. Select **Create** to provision the new Logic App.

-### Task 3: Configure guest notifications
+### Task 3: Configure staff notifications

-In this task, you will configure a Logic App to send notifications to guests about room service and house keeping orders.
+In this task, you will configure a Logic App to send notifications to hotel guess services employees when a guest is determined to be upset by their Sentiment Analysis score.

 1. In the [Azure portal](https://portal.azure.com), navigate to your newly created Logic App, then select **Logic App Designer** under **Development Tools** on the left-hand menu.